shiyoung77/OVIR-3D/README.md

 ### Text-aligned 2D Region Proposal Generation
 This works adopts Detic as a backbone 2D region proposal network.
 This repo contains a modified copy of the original repo as a submodule.
-Please follow its own README to install required python packages.
-Download the pretrained [model](https://dl.fbaipublicfiles.com/detic/Detic_LCOCOI21k_CLIP_SwinB_896b32_4x_ft4x_max-size.pth), and put it in `Detic/models` folder.

-`cd Detic`, change the dataset path in `file.py` and then run `python fire.py`.
+To generate region proposals, `cd Detic`, change the dataset path in `file.py` and then run `python fire.py`.
 This script supports multi-gpu to inference multiple videos in parallel.
 By default, this scripts query all the categories in `imagenet21k` with confidence threshold at 0.3.
 The output masks and text-aligned features for each frame are stored in the `{dataset_path}/{video_name}/detic_output` folder.
 You can also save the 2D visualization using the `--save_vis` option, but this will make inference much slower.

 ### 2D-to-3D Fusion